Vitamin C Top 10 Benefits: A Comprehensive Breakdown

 3. Improves Heart Health

 Unfortunately, heart disease and heart attacks are very common.
 I’m sure you know someone who has heart disease or had a heart attack.
 It’s crazy how little things like vitamin C can possibly prevent these life-changing moments.
-Vitamin C may be just as good as exercise when it comes to your heart health.
+It may be just as good as exercise when it comes to your heart health.
 A study showed that it may play a role in decreasing the risk of heart disease.
 It has also been found to help the arteries dilate under stress, improving blood flow and strengthening its ability to carry oxygen- preventing heart attacks.

 4. Treats Allergies